ogomezso/disaster-recovery-playground/README.md

       6. Run `ccloud-resources/cluster-linking/create-mirror-topic-west-north.sh` to create mirror topic on DC1 for proxy based clients
       7. Run `ccloud-resources/cluster-linking/create-mirror-noproxy-topic-west-north.sh` to create mirror topic on DC1 for non proxy based clients

-6. Java Clients (producer/consumer) images on a available registry (you can use the ones provided under k8's resources folder)
+6. Java Clients (producer/consumer) images on a available registry (you can use the resource definition provided under k8's resources folder)

    * ConfigMaps/Secrets need to be annotated to make `reloader` aware of the config changes: